drug-design/course/docs/chapters/protein-structure.md

 ### Representing Protein Structures

-Various representations are used to visualize protein structures, each type highlighting a specific feature of the considered structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/representing-protein-structures-2d805dd9'><i class='fa fa-play' aria-hidden='true'></i></button>Various representations are used to visualize protein structures, each type highlighting a specific feature of the considered structure.
 The most common visualization techniques are illustrated here using the thioredoxin protein as an example.

 ![](https://media.drugdesign.org/course/protein-structure/6_5_0_0_1.png){: loading=lazy }
 #### Wireframe Representation

-The wireframe representation consists of a visualization of the bonding arrangement of the atoms of the protein in 3D (for clarity non-essential hydrogen atoms are not included).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/wireframe-representation-be5d0508'><i class='fa fa-play' aria-hidden='true'></i></button>The wireframe representation consists of a visualization of the bonding arrangement of the atoms of the protein in 3D (for clarity non-essential hydrogen atoms are not included).
 In all visualization softwares an additional functionality displays the hydrogen bonds.
 The coloring scheme is the following: carbon (grey), oxygen (red), nitrogen (blue) and sulfur (yellow).

 ![](https://media.drugdesign.org/course/protein-structure/display_wireframe.png){: loading=lazy }